MrXL

 This is just a baby version of the dot-product implementation we showed at the very top; we have just shortened the input array so you can easily see it in full.

-We also provide add.mrxl
+Similarly, we also provide add.mrxl

 and sum.mrxl

-, along with sample <prog>.mrxl.data
+, along with accompanying <prog>.mrxl.data

 files, under test/